 It has taken me years to find the right wok.
 It turns out that the best ones are the cheap ones.
 Carbon steel woks with bamboo handles are what are used all over China.
 They are thin, conduct the heat fast and easy to maintain.

 They don’t have a nonstick coating but treat it right and one will build up nicely as you use it.
-This dude can tell you how much better than I can!
+Jeremy Pang from School of Wok has a great video to tell you how.

 A comprehensive list of the equipment used to make this recipe is included in the main recipe card below.
 Click on any item to see an example.
 There are no hard and fast rules so many items can be sensibly substituted to achieve the same results.